 The Church is that place where heaven and earth are united, and where we can live as we were meant to be, as before the Fall.
 The Church’s Divine Liturgy is that place where the disunity that came with the Fall is put aside, and communion with God is restored.
 Our participation in the Divine Liturgy is the moment when we are restored to the Garden of Eden, and God and man walk together.
 The Divine Liturgy unites us to the Heavenly Banquet which is taking place before the Throne of God.

 The Divine Liturgy transcends time, and space, uniting believers in the worship of the Kingdom of God along with all the heavenly hosts, the saints, and the celestial angels.
-To this end, everything in the Liturgy is seen as symbolic, yet also not just merely symbolic, but making the unseen reality manifest in our midst.
+To this end, while everything in the Liturgy has an element of the symbolic to it, it is not just “merely” symbolic.
+The Liturgy is the most powerful means God has given us to make His unseen reality manifest in our midst.

 We do not attend the Divine Liturgy, but participate in the Divine Liturgy, for in communing with God, we receive the Bread of Life.
 The Liturgy lifts us up above the disordered and dysfunctional world, and we are placed on the path to restoration and wholeness, healed by the self-emptying love of Christ, and communion with God is restored.

 Photos: Hieromonk Paul celebrating the Liturgy for the Feast of Saint Moses the Black (September 10th).